"Suspect arrested in New York attack on actor Steve Buscemi". Here's what we know. - ExBulletin

 “Suspect arrested in New York attack on actor Steve Buscemi”.
 Here's what we know.

-NEW YORK — More than a week after the actor Steve Buscemi got punched In a seemingly random attack in New York, police arrested a suspect in connection with the case on Friday.
+NEW YORK (WCBS, WLNY) — More than a week after actor Steve Buscemi was struck in a seemingly random attack in New York, police on Friday arrested a suspect in connection with the case.

-Clifton Williams, 50, wanted by police since at least Mondaywas charged with second-degree assault after being taken into custody for questioning Friday afternoon.

-Buscemi, known for his starring role in “Boardwalk Empire,” was attacked on May 8 while walking the Lower East Side of Manhattan.
+Law enforcement sources told CBS New York that Clifton Williams, 50, who police had been searching for since at least Monday, went to the 10th Precinct in Manhattan's Chelsea neighborhood to file a report for stolen property Friday afternoon .

-Additional video showed the same man appearing to talk to himself as he walked north on Third Avenue, moments before the unprovoked attack.
+Additional video showed Williams appearing to talk to himself as he walked north on Third Avenue, moments before the unprovoked attack.

-Buscemi, a Brooklyn native and former FDNY firefighter, was transported to Bellevue Hospital for bruising, swelling and bleeding to his left eye.
+Buscemi, a Brooklyn native and former FDNY firefighter, was taken to Bellevue Hospital for bruising, swelling and bleeding to his left eye.
 He was released, but refused any on-camera interviews days later.

-On Monday, the New York Police Department said the criminal assaults in New York were up 15% since the start of the yearand misdemeanor assaults had increased by about 7 percent.
+On Monday, the New York Police Department said felonious assaults in New York have increased 15% since the start of the year, and misdemeanor assaults have increased about 7%.

-In March, actor Michael Stuhlbarg, Buscemi's co-star in “Boardwalk Empire,” was attacked randomly running around the Upper East Side.
+In March, actor Michael Stuhlbarg, Buscemi's co-star on “Boardwalk Empire,” was randomly attacked while running on the Upper East Side.

 |